For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • "What are the most important qualities of the ideal candidate for this role?" – This shows that you (like your interviewer) are interested in knowing if you're right for the job.
 It will also give you an idea of whether you've covered everything they were expecting from you.

-• "How does the company help employees with career progression?" – From this question, the interviewer will see you're ambitious and it gives them an opportunity to 'sell' the company to you.
+• "How does the company help employees with career progression?" – From this question, the interviewer will see you're ambitious and it allows them to 'sell' the company to you.

 • "How is the team structured and who would I be reporting to?" – The interviewer will be looking to see if you would fit into the team.
 Showing an interest in the people you'd be working with and for will make a good impression.